 Based on her own experiences, questions from her readers, she began researching relationships for her latest book, When She Makes More: 10 Rules for Breadwinning Women.
 The book features stories from and advice for the growing number of couples who are seeing this non-traditional income dynamic.

 The book will be released May 1, but Farnoosh is offering several special deals for anyone who orders the book before its release.
 You could win care baskets from the author’s favorite brands and services, including TaskRabbit, Evernote and Stella & Dot.
 You might also win lunch with the author and a backstage pass to the NBC Today Show.
-After you pre-order your copy of When She Makes More, visit this page to enter to win one of the freebies.

 In today’s episode of the Consumerism Commentary Podcast, Farnoosh Torbai discusses this phenomenon and offers tips and suggestions for adapting to a different financial balance.
 Continue this article to listen to the podcast.
 You can also subscribe to the podcast in iTunes.